SirBob01/NEAT-Python/README.md

 Read NEAT's doc-strings for more information on the module's classes and methods.

 ## TODO
-- Allow multithreaded access to the genomes of each generation (faster training)
 - Add mutation probabilities and other constant values to Hyperparameter object

 ## License